DmitriLyalikov/pdt-extract/README.md

 an image of corresponding magnitude of the 2d vector.

 ### Non-Maxima Suppression
-A non-maxima suppression fucntion is used to thin out the edges, by reducing them to a single pixel.
+A non-maxima suppression function is used to thin out the edges, by reducing them to a single pixel.

 * Compute the gradient magnitude and orientation at each pixel,